 I am an Academic Fellow at De Montfort University in Leicester.

-This semester I am teaching Applied Mathematics at De Montfort University.
+This semester I am teaching Applied Mathematics and Introduction to C++ at De Montfort University.

 My research area is in Algorithms and more specifically Algorithmic Game Theory and Mechanism Design.